-We use robust factors on inter-robot measurements, and show that our approach can straightforwardly deal with a high fraction of `garbage' sensor measurements.
-These garbage measurments do not need to be identified or dealt with in any explicit manner, but are simply automatically downweighted by the robust factors and end up having negligible influence on the whole graph.
-Note that this is a kind of `lazy data association', because GBP's final commitment to whether to accept a measurement can often happen some time after the measurement being reported, or could even be reversed later on if other supporting measurements arrive.

-Here, we demonstrate the robustness of GBP using the method for handling robust factors from FutureMapping 2~\cite{Davison:Ortiz:ARXIV2019} and the robust kernel from DCS~\cite{Agarwal:etal:ICRA2013}, which has robust characteristics in between Huber and Tukey.
-50 robots run in an environment with 10 known landmarks for 100 poses each.
-Each robot performs 10 iterations of GBP per movement step, with a sliding window of 5, and at each GBP step robots communicate with one neighbour.
-In Figure~\ref{fig:garbagemeasurements}, we show what happens to the ATE when we add to a random fraction of the range bearing sensor measurements a huge amount of uniform noise $r_n\sim\mathcal{U}(0, \pi)$ $b_n\sim\mathcal{U}(0, 30)$ with a fixed probability to simulate non-Gaussian noise which makes these measurements essentially useless.
+Here, we demonstrate the robustness of GBP using the method for handling robust factors from FutureMapping 2~\cite{Davison:Ortiz:ARXIV2019} and the robust kernel from DCS~\cite{Agarwal:etal:ICRA2013}.
+50 robots are used, each with a sliding window of 5.
+In Figure~\ref{fig:outliermeasurements}, we show what happens to the ATE when we increase the fraction of the range-bearing measurements containing the uniform noise.
 We see that a huge fraction of up to 80\% of measurements can be completely corrupted but still handled by the robust measurement kernel with very little effect on the overall accuracy of the network.
 This again shows the advantage of the heavily inter-connected network which GBP allows us to efficiently and incrementally optimise in a distributed manner.
-In this network, each pose estimate is highly overconstrained, and this is what allows the robust kernel to weed out garbage measurements.
+In this network, each pose estimate is highly over-constrained, and this is what allows the robust kernel to weed out outlier measurements.